 diamond icon When Wickham refers to 'passing' Darcy in London a few times, Elizabeth and the reader already know that these were no chance meetings and therefore that he is lying to her face.
 In Davies' script this is the first thing he says to her about Darcy and Pemberley which sharpens the insult.
 Or is he testing her out to see what she knows? internal link from note-925

 diamond icon If Wickham is testing Elizabeth about what she knows, her response does exactly the same to him.
 By first suggesting that Darcy might be in town due to a wedding, and only clarifying after a pause that she means his wedding to Miss de Bourgh, she unsettles Wickham.
-In the Davies' production, his facial expression says "how true, if only she knew".
+In the Davies production, his facial expression says "how true, if only she knew".
 The actors' performances highlight the inferences present in the dialogue much of which is Jane Austen's. internal link from note-930

 diamond icon Their veiled argument steps up once Elizabeth and Wickham start to talk about Georgiana Darcy, whom she introduces into the conversation.
 When Wickham, at the height of his hypocrisy, says he hopes Georgiana will turn out well, Elizabeth fires a more serious warning shot: 'she has got over the most trying age'.
 In Darcy's young sister's case it was Wickham who nearly caused her downfall.
 Davies' stage direction is explicit in showing how this comment unnerves Wickham who on-screen half stops in his tracks before changing the subject rapidly.internal link from note-935